 For women: BMR = 10 x weight (kg) + 6.25 x height (cm) – 5 x age (years) – 161

-What is Harris-Benedict equation?
+What is the Harris-Benedict equation?

 The Harris Benedict Equation is a formula that uses your BMR and then applies an activity factor to determine your total daily energy expenditure (calories).

-How to determine Harris-Benedict equation?
+How to determine the Harris-Benedict equation?

 To determine your total daily calorie needs, multiply your BMR by the appropriate activity factor, as follows: